Rex-noir/filament-menux/README.md

 #### Custom Menu Item Form

 You can also use your own custom menu item form.
-Just pass your menu item form class that extends the plugin base class.
+Pass your menu item for the class that extends the plugin base class.

 ```php
 ->setMenuItemForm(YourCustomMenuItemForm::class)